Battle Rope Outside Circle

 - 1

-Stand with your feet shoulder-width apart, holding one end of the battle rope in each hand.
+Stand facing the anchor point with your feet shoulder-width apart and knees slightly bent, holding one end of each battle rope with an overhand grip.

 - 2